praveek/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md

 ### Using from other extensions

 The MA extension exposes the `get-instance` and `media-heartbeat` shared modules to other extensions.
-(For additional information on Shared Modules, see [Shared Modules documentation](https://developer.adobelaunch.com/guides/extensions/shared-modules/).)
+(For additional information on Shared Modules, see [Shared Modules documentation](https://developer.adobelaunch.com/extensions/shared_modules/).)

 >[!IMPORTANT]  Shared Modules can only be accessed from other extensions.
 That is, a webpage/JS app cannot access the shared modules, or use `turbine` (see code sample below) outside of an extension.

-1. **Create MediaHeartbeat Instance:** `get-instance` Shared Module
+1. **Create MediaHeartbeat Instance:**&nbsp;`get-instance` Shared Module

    **Params:**